neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ### Which important problem will we solve today?

 ### Why is the content of todays block so important for the students?

+### Raise a question to be answered by the end of the block!

 ---